Most new-client setup problems come from the same small list of missed steps. Here's what trips people up, and the quick fix for each.

 Fix: On the retirement goal, set the target retirement age and the annual income need.
 Even rough numbers beat blanks.

-The Checklist is designed to flag exactly what's missing for each planning module.
-Advisors who skip it tend to miss fields that Insurance, Retirement, or Cashflow need.
+Office home pulls together what's missing across each planning module: open observations, changes to be made, tasks, and plan-cleanup items like missing premiums or missing targets.
+Advisors who skip it tend to miss fields that Insurance, Retirement, or Cash Flow need.

-Fix: After onboarding, open the Checklist tab and work through the red items top to bottom.
+Fix: After onboarding, open Office > Home and work through the flagged items top to bottom.
 Household first, then Accounts, then the goal sections.

 Over-Customizing Guides Too Early